teohxuen/website/content/report/final_report.md

 ##### Figure 42: PMB's Power Consumption Chart

 #### 8.3.2 Design for Signal Integrity
-Ensuring that the signals transmitted on the data lines are not affected by noise are critical to creating a reliable PMB.
+Ensuring that the signals transmitted on the data lines are not degraded by noise is critical to creating a reliable PMB.

 Firstly, the board was split into high-power and low-power zones to minimise interference.

 ![Split between Higher and Lower Power Section of the PMB](highlowsplit.png)
 ##### Figure 43: Split between Higher and Lower Power Sections of the PMB (Red Line Divides the Sections)

 Due to the variation in current drawn from the battery, it is likely that there would be noise if the low power components were powered from the same source.
 Hence, an Isolated DC-DC regulator was used to isolate the Battery and AUV power from the microcontroller's components.
-A low-droput regulator (LDO) was used to step down 3.3V for 3.3V components.
+A low-dropout regulator (LDO) was used to step down 3.3V for 3.3V components.

 The BQ40Z50 communicates via SMBus, which crosses between the high and lower power sections.
 Therefore an I2C isolator is used.
 To protect the SMBus lines from electrostatic discharge and voltage spikes, TVS and Zener diodes are connected to the lines